wp-plugins/wp-csv/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Compatible with WP 3.8
+* Improved look and feel
+* Improved memory management greatly, should now be able to process much larger numbers of posts and adapt better to available resources
+* More helpful error reporting
 = 1.4.5 =
 * Improved error handling and user feedback for badly formatted taxonomy terms.
 = 1.4.4 =